 Historic District Guidelines

-On December 8, 2008, the Board of Supervisors adopted the proposed zoning ordinance amendment, ZOAM 2008-001, Historic District Guidelines Update.
-The revised guidelines update the 1987 Loudoun County Historic District Guidelines.
-Much of the content from the original document, including the general intent of the guidelines, the district histories, and prevalent architectural styles, is relevant today and remains the same.
-Still, much has changed in Loudoun County over the last two decades.
-Rapid suburban residential growth and evolving building trends dictated more thorough and illustrative descriptions of the architectural principles of massing, scale, and proportion.
+In 2008, the Board of Supervisors adopted the proposed zoning ordinance amendment, ZOAM 2008-001, Historic District Guidelines Update.
+Rapid suburban residential growth and changing building trends called for more thorough and illustrative descriptions of the architectural principles of massing, scale, and proportion.
 The updated guidelines also incorporate new and alternative architectural materials and green building techniques for new construction.

-The format of the Historic District Guidelines has also changed.
-They are now divided into three documents, the Waterford Guidelines, the Goose Creek Guidelines, and the Aldie, Bluemont, Oatlands, and Taylorstown (ABOT) Guidelines.
-Since the Beaverdam Creek Historic Roadways District Guidelines were adopted in 2002, they were not updated.
-The HDRC and Planning Staff are now using the updated guidelines to evaluate all Certificate of Appropriateness (CAPP) applications.
+The Historic District Guidelines are divided into three documents, the Waterford Guidelines, the Goose Creek Guidelines, and the Aldie, Bluemont, Oatlands, and Taylorstown (ABOT) Guidelines.
 CAPP applicants should also refer to the appropriate updated guidelines for guidance.

 Beaverdam Creek Historic Roadways District Guidelines